Graham · Cairngorms

 - Can I bring my dog up Badandun Hill?

-- Is there mobile signal on Badandun Hill?
+- What's mobile reception like on Badandun Hill?

 - Reasonable signal near Kirriemuir; 2 bars on the Angus Glens summit